Tax Guides

 How to Handle Under-$75 Expenses Efficiently

-If you’re going to rely on the $75 exception for legitimate travel expenses, set up a system that makes the required log entries effortless:
+If you're going to rely on the $75 exception for legitimate travel expenses, set up a system making required log entries effortless:

 The Bottom Line